WasiqB/maven-publish-action/docs/deployment-setup.md

 ## Project Configuration

 To configure your Maven project for deployment to OSSRH, add the following sections to your `pom.xml` file.
 You'll add a `deploy` profile, which is executed in the `deploy` lifecycle phase.
-It includes the `maven-source-plugin` for generating source JAR files, the `maven-javadoc-plugin` for including the Javadocs and the `maven-gpg-plugin` for signing your artifacts.
+It includes the `maven-source-plugin` for generating source JAR files, the `maven-javadoc-plugin` for including the JavaDocs and the `maven-gpg-plugin` for signing your artifacts.
 You'll also configure the remote repository (`ossrh`):

 ```xml
 <project>